 - Award-winning Dutch photojournalist Kadir van Lohuizen, author of Diamond Matters .

 - Bangladeshi photographer G.M.B.
 Akash, first-place winner of the 2007 Friends of the Earth International photo competition

 - Indian photographer Shantanu Das, first-place winner of the 2007 Friends of the Earth International photo competition.

 Our global photo competition is free of charge, and both professional and amateur photographers are invited to submit photos.
 We particularly encourage young people, women and people living in the developing world to take part.

 The deadline for entries is 1 April 2008.

-FOR MORE INFORMATION and competition rules see: http://www.foei.org/en/photo
+For more information and competition rules see: www.foei.org/en/photo

 Friends of the Earth International is the world’s largest grassroots environmental network, uniting 69 diverse national member groups and some 5,000 local activist groups on every continent, and totalling more than 2 million members and supporters around the world.

 For more information on Yann Arthus-Bertrand, visit www.yannarthusbertrand.org